Updated 28/06/2025

 • Batteries must be Virtual Power Plant (VPP) ready (but there’s no requirement to join a VPP).

-• Owners of existing battery systems can install another and be eligible on the additional battery.
+• Owners of existing battery systems can install another and be eligible for the rebate on the additional battery.

 • System owners need to connect the battery to a new or existing solar system.

-• One federal government battery STC claim per property.
+• One federal government battery STC claim per property address.

-• Batteries installed between now and 1 July cannot be turned on until 1 July and the Electrical Certificate of Compliance (CoC) cannot be dated prior to 1 July.
+• Batteries installed between now and 1 July cannot be wired or turned on until 1 July and the Electrical Certificate of Compliance (CoC) cannot be dated prior to 1 July.
+The installer will also need to return to site to switch the battery on, take the final selfie and photos and complete the CoC.
+Photos will need to include unwired then wired batteries at this time

 Whilst the current known information is detailed above please feel free to reach out if you have any questions.